docker/awesome-compose/official-documentation-samples/rails/README.md

 # Quickstart: Compose and Rails

-This Quickstart guide shows you how to use Docker Compose to set up and run a Rails/PostgreSQL app.
+This Quickstart guide shows you how to use Docker Compose to set up and run a Rails/PostgreSQL app in your local development environment.
 Before starting, [install Compose](https://docs.docker.com/compose/install/).

+Note: This guide does not cover running Docker/Docker Compose in production.

 ## Define the project